Ian Kearns, Senior Associate Fellow, The Police Foundation

 When it comes to adopting data-driven approaches, police forces would be wise to seek permission first, not forgiveness after, such systems have been introduced.
 If they do not, they could quickly find the legitimacy of what they are doing comes into question, the public begins to withdraw its consent, and negative consequences for police-community relations, and for the willingness of the public to help the police in the prevention and detection of crime all follow.

 Dr Ian Kearns is the lead for the Police Foundation’s project on data driven policing.
-Public Value and Data Driven Policing, an investigation into what new technologies are delivering to the bottom line, will be published by the Police Foundation in January 2019.
+Public Value and Data Driven Policing, an investigation into what new technologies are delivering to the bottom line, was published by the Police Foundation in 2019.